Protocol Maths

 Borrow Factor: A multiplier set by the protocol to control borrowing costs independently of swap fees.

-Streaming of Borrow Fee:
+Streaming of Borrow Fee: seconds in 7-days of debtBin fee reserve=λ

-Where is the per-second fee allocation from the bin's fee reserve.
+Where λ is the per-second fee allocation from the bin's fee reserve.

 Repay Fee (Rf):